 10 Great Stories to Read Right Now

-by | Mar 26, 2020 | Blog, Books, Creativity, On Reading
+by | Mar 26, 2020 | Blog, Books, On Reading, Writing & Creativity

 I was in my twenties before I discovered and fell in love with J.R.R.
 Tolkien’s Lord of the Rings trilogy.
 A little later in life than many other Tolkien fans, perhaps, but it was absolutely the right time for me — reading his richly layered and beautifully crafted universe opened the door to new worlds and new possibilities within my own imagination.
 I found that sense of wonder and hope again in the stories of Madeleine L’Engle, an amazing writer who I was ultimately blessed to be able to call a friend and mentor.
 She, like all the best writers of fantasy, made her worlds and her characters so true that we can really believe them.
 Her stories entertain us, as well as giving us a chance to ask some of life’s big questions.